-BSC will deliver functions to compute climate indices from reanalyses and climate models to provide energy demand and energy supply indicators.
 The ability to anticipate with accuracy the variations in energy supply and demand is essential to stabilize, strengthen and secure the energy network as a whole.
 The demand of electricity is highly sensitive to temperature.
 While cold spells during winter months represent high-risk periods for energy security in northern Europe, in southern Europe hot spells during summer months are the source of high risks to the stability of the energy network.
-On the supply-side the integration of renewable energies into the energy mix across Europe has added resources that are dependent on the highly variable climate.
+On the supply-side the integration of renewable energies into the energy mix across Europe has added a resource that is dependent on the highly variable climate.
 Today, wind power provides the greatest share of renewable energy supply in Europe.
 Hence, the dependence of the energy network on the fluctuating climate system requires the capability to continually adjust energy supply and demand.
-The definition of the indicators will take into account user requests and the limits of the relevant information that climate systems can provide.